NFPA 70E/CSA Z462 – Workplace Standard for Electrical Safety

 - Results of the arc flash risk assessment

-- The flash protection boundary
+- Determination of the flash protection boundary

 - The personal protective equipment required for worker safety